Retribution (2023 film): Plot

-After a police chase, Matt is eventually surrounded by them with Angela and Heather arriving at the scene.
+Matt is eventually surrounded by the police with Angela and Heather arriving at the scene.
 Once they realize that the pressure plate is only located under Matt's seat, the bomb squad safely removes Zach and Emily, who is treated for her injuries.
 Interrogating Matt, Angela suspects the bombing might be related to the heist.
-After talking to Heather for the last time, Matt drives away and evades the police, determined to find the bomber by himself.
-Matt demands the bomber to meet him in person if he wants the money.
+After talking to Heather for the last time, Matt drives away and evades the police, determined to find the caller by himself.
+Matt demands the caller to meet him in person if he wants the money.

-The bomber is revealed to be Anders all along.
-Anders reveals that he wanted to make Matt the fall guy for the series of bombings to cover up his scheme of embezzling €208 million wired into his crypto account.
-To end this, Matt deliberately crashes his car, causing it to cling on the side of a bridge.
-Matt unlocks his seat belt and falls into the river, allowing the bomb to activate and kill Anders.
-Angela and the police arrive at the scene, with Angela nodding at Matt before allowing him to walk free.
+The caller is revealed to be Anders.
+Anders reveals that he committed the bombings to cover up his tracks of embezzling €208 million wired into his untraceable crypto account.
+He shows an audio recording of Matt's earlier conversation with him, intending to pin the blame on Matt for the terrorist attacks.
+When Anders demands Matt call the bank one last time, Matt speeds up his car, despite being pointed by Anders at gunpoint, and deliberately crashes it on the side of a bridge.
+Anders attempts to reach the remote trigger but Matt unlocks his seat belt and falls into the river, allowing the bomb to activate and kill Anders.
+Angela and the police arrive at the scene where she nods at Matt, allowing him to walk free.

 During the credits, the news reports state that the bombings were part of the heist perpetrated by Anders, and Matt cooperates with Europol to resolve the incident.